 Do you have special guests visiting?
 Well, nothing supersedes serving them with mac and cheese.
 Frozen ricotta cheese is an excellent substitute to flavor your mac and cheese, apart from using mozzarella or cheddar.
 You know what?
 The kids will celebrate the meal even more.

 You could be busy but create time on a weekend morning to make a unique breakfast.
 Think about the ricotta cheese you just thawed hours ago.
 Get the recipe and make an egg sandwich with a different cheese flavor.
 Remember to include some greens to complete your nutritional needs.

 Ricotta’s sweet taste is delicious within a cookie.
 The good thing is that cookies have a longer shelf life than other ricotta dishes.
 Give it a try today.

 Spinach ricotta is very healthy for kids.
 The presence of cheese plus vegetables increases children’s appetite.
 Make efforts to prepare some for them by using ricotta cheese rather than regular cheese.

 Ricotta cheese can be frozen.
 Freezing extends the life of the cheese for up to a maximum of two months.
 Use an airtight container, or press wrappers to eliminate air before placing the ricotta cheese in the freezer.
 Don’t forget to drain the cud from the cheese to avoid the sour taste.

 Use the refrigerator to defrost the frozen cheese.
 Be advised not to leave it at the counter because of possible exposure to bacteria that reduces its life.
 Don’t refreeze your thawed cheese.

-Among the uses of frozen ricotta include making cookies, spinach ricotta calzone, egg and sandwich, mac and cheese, among others.
-From the above knowledge, you now don’t have to worry about having ricotta cheese in excess.
+Among the uses of frozen ricotta include making cookies, spinach ricotta calzone, egg and sandwich, and mac and cheese.
+You now don’t have to worry about having ricotta cheese in excess from the above knowledge.